 It's important to know what coil voltage inputs your timers can handle and to be sure that multiple voltages are possible to reduce replacement stock requirements.
 Timers are available in either AC or DC voltages.

-Recommended is a timer which comprises a universal spectrum and handle all voltages 12V - 240V AV and DC.
+Recommended is a timer that comprises a universal spectrum and handles all voltages 12V - 240V AC and DC.

-Timing Range/ Accuracy
+Timing Range and Accuracy

-Timing range is another critical criteria when selecting a timer.
+Timing srange is another critical criteria to pay attention to when selecting a timer.
 Available are Timers with specific timing ranges within a few seconds, minutes or hours.
-Make sure the device you picked fulfills all timing and accuracy requirements of your application.
-Recommended is selecting a timer with large timing ranges.
+Make sure the devices you choose fulfill all the timing and accuracy requirements of your application.
+We recommend selecting a timer with large timing ranges.
 Some Timers include timing ranges 0.1s up to 999h in one device.

-Display options
+Display Option

-Most Timers have manual dials on their front to select Timing Range, Timing Functions and set timing parameters.
-On others configuration is done thru an LCD display which shows current elapsed and remaining runtime information.
+Most Timers have manual dials on their front to select Timing Range, Timing Functions, and set timing parameters.
+On other Timers, configuration is done through an LCD display, which shows current elapsed and remaining runtime information (see Figure 3).
 This feature is recommended for longer timing cycles to have an indicator on the status of the timing process.